SAP-samples/btp-terraform-mooc-terra1/units/unit_3/lesson_2/README.md

 - We use the already known string template to combine the `var.subaccount_stage` and the `var.project_name` and add a "-" in between.
 - The resulting string is handed over to the [replace function](https://developer.hashicorp.com/terraform/language/functions/replace).
 We replace any space (`" "`) in the string by `"-"`
 - The resulting string will then be put into lower case via the [`lower` function](https://developer.hashicorp.com/terraform/language/functions/lower).
-- The last thing we need is to add the UUID which is taken from the resource `random_uuid` via `random_uuid.uuid.result` and join that with the string we prpared before.
-We use the [`join` function](https://developer.hashicorp.com/terraform/language/functions/join) using `"-"` as seperator.
+- The last thing we need is to add the UUID which is taken from the resource `random_uuid` via `random_uuid.uuid.result` and join that with the string we prepared before.
+We use the [`join` function](https://developer.hashicorp.com/terraform/language/functions/join) using `"-"` as separator.

 This gives us the value of the subdomain as we wanted to.
 Let us finish this and set this local value instead of the variable in the resource configuration, which should now look like this: